lsmarsden/bubble-card-modules/README.md

 ### Manual Installation

 <details><summary>Instructions</summary>
-Built modules are available in the <code>modules/module_id/dist</code> folder for manual installation.
+Built modules are available via release assets for manual installation.

+1. Download the module YAML
+2. Go to Bubble Card module store
-Import the module yaml in the module store by using the 'Import from YAML' option, and paste the built module inside.
+3. Using the 'Import from YAML' option, paste the built module's YAML file.

 </details>